I can't believe Christmas is upon us again. Honestly it feels like it was yesterday that I wished Happy New Year to everyone.

 There is nothing like a memorable event to show your appreciation, give people an experience that they will remember and make an emotional association with your brand.

-Having worked in events management for over 13 years I have decided to share some useful tips (and a gift) with you and hopefully make your life easier when you plan your next event.
+Having worked in events management for over 13 years I have decided to share some tips (and a gift) with you and hopefully make your life easier when you plan your next event.

 1. Develop your event concept and strategy